 You might be thinking – Are you kidding?
 I’m lucky if I get a bathroom break.

 I previously wrote a post, Appreciation for the Important Work that You Do.
-I opened with the acknowledgement that therapy, while fulfilling and meaningful is really challenging and hard work.
+I opened with the acknowledgment that therapy, while fulfilling and meaningful, is really challenging and hard work.

 In the midst of sessions and groups and paperwork and all the other demands, it can feel like there isn’t enough time to do the job, let alone take breaks.

 (And, there really might not actually be enough time to do the job.
 If you find yourself saying, “It’s not possible to do all this,” that might really be true.
 And you wouldn’t be alone.
 But that’s a topic for another time.)